hegdenaveen1/Codeforces-Solutions/README.md

 My Solutions for some of the [Codeforces](http://codeforces.com/problemset) Problems.

-This repostiory contains every problem I have solved alongwith its problem statement.
+This repository contains every problem I have solved alongwith its problem statement.

 You are encouraged to look at these Solutions if you are finding it hard to solve the problem.